 Make sure to have a good working candy thermometer and kitchen scale on hand.

 Do measure all of the ingredients prior to baking macarons.

 Once filled, give the finished macarons time to mature in the fridge.
 I recommend at least 2 hours and up to 24 before serving.

 Do store in an airtight container right away.

 Over fold the batter.
-You’re looking for a batter consistency that is slightly thick and ribbon like, but not runny.
-When piped, any bumps in the batter should gradually disappear, but not run spread on the baking sheet.
+You’re looking for batter consistency that is slightly thick and ribbon like, but not runny.
+When piped, any bumps in the batter should gradually blend, but not run spread on the baking sheet.

 Panic!
 Sometimes the first batch of macarons that you pipe won’t turn out as well as the second.
 Or the entire batch might not turn out at all!
 Take notes and test one sheet at a time so that you can make proper adjustments if need be.

 A proper macaron whether made with the Italian or French method will have a smooth round shell with formed feet lining the bottom edge.

 Feet are the magical ruffles that form at the bottom of the macaron shells as they bake and rise in the oven.
 They are an indicator of a proper macaronage and sought after by every macaron baker.